Red Sea Sudan Travel Guide

 Carry language cards with your requirements written in Arabic.

-Self-catering or specific arrangements through an organization would be necessary for stringent dietary needs.
+Self-with kitchen facilities or specific arrangements through an organization would be necessary for strict dietary needs.

 Few to no resources for tourists regarding specific dietary needs.

-Current situation highly impacts hygiene standards in local eateries.
+Current situation highly impacts hygiene standards at local food spots.

-Not available for tourists.
+Not accessible to tourists.
 Structured culinary sessions or guided food tours do not exist.

 Not available for tourists.
 Agricultural visits are not part of any tourist itinerary.